Get ready for winter adventures—on an action-packed day of ice safety training. No experience needed!

 - Rescue of panicked subjects

 - Optional: self-rescue with no drysuit (just street clothes).
-You can opt into this at the very end of your session.
-You’ll wear a PFD (flotation device).
+Participants can opt into this at the very end of the session.
+They’ll wear a PFD (flotation device).

 30 minutes online prep